lukemorgan9/Cyclistic-Case-Study/README.md

 By the end of the cleaning process, I had a new table named date_formatted_tripdata with the dates reformatted and 250,479 fewer rows which were removed because of duplicates or nulls.
 The data was now clean and ready for analysis.

 ## Analyse
+During the analyse stage I created seperate tables in BigQuery (using the following queries: [Data Analysis](data_analysis.sql)) to calculate various metrics and compare the behaviors of casual users to annual members including:

+1. The popularity of different rideable types
+2. The number of trips taken per month of the year
+3. The number of trips taken per day day of the week
+4. The number of trips taken per hour of the day
+5. The average duration of trips per month of the year
+6. The average duration of trips per day of the week
+7. The average duration of trips per hour of the day
+8. The popularity of different start stations
+9. The popularity of different end stations